SFujiN/CSCI3081-Project-Drone-Delivery-System/labs/lab04_class_basics/README.md

 - Makefile.test:
   - This makefile is used to run the unit tests provided for the class Point2.
 It should run as is on a cselabs machine.
 If you are on a personal machine, then you will have to set up Google Test to get it working.
 Google Test: <https://github.com/google/googletest>
+  - Alternatively, googletest is already in the docker image.

 - README.md:
   - You're reading this now.